OliverLeenders/Tunni-Lines/Readme.md

 of the line $\{a, b\}$.
 Furthermore, the intersection point of $\{a, c^{(1)}\}$ and $\{b, c^{(2)}\}$ should also lie on this side of $\{a, b\}$, i.e., the handles should point towards one another, not away from each other (behaviour of the Tunni Point is weird when this is not the case).

+The Tunni Line can remain visible at all times.

 ### Moving the Tunni Line